zilliztech/GPTCache/README.md

 - You can quickly try GPT cache and put it into a production environment without heavy development.
 However, please note that the repository is still under heavy development.
 - By default, only a limited number of libraries are installed to support the basic cache functionalities.
 When you need to use additional features, the related libraries will be **automatically installed**.
+- Make sure that the Python version is 3.8.1 or higher.
 - If you encounter issues installing a library due to a low pip version, run: `python -m pip install --upgrade pip`.

 ### pip install